PHIL 31A: Summer 2018 – Course Code 30047

 - Explain some prominent and on-going moral disagreements in our society.

 General Student Requirements

-Plagiarism –“[t]o use another person’s ideas or expressions in your writing without acknowledging the source” (MLA Handbook, 5th ed., §1.8)—will not be tolerated.
+Plagiarism, “to use another person’s ideas or expressions in your writing without acknowledging the source” (MLA Handbook, 5th ed., §1.8)—will not be tolerated.
 Plagiarists, intentional or inadvertent, will receive a zero on the assignment in question; repeat offenders will get an F for the course and will be subject to college disciplinary action.
-Students are encouraged to review plagiarism policies in the current Vista College catalog.

-Disabled Student Program and Services (DSP&S) services are provided for any enrolled student who has a verified disability that creates an educational limitation that prevents the student from fully benefiting from classes without additional support services or instruction.
-Please let the instructor know if you require any support services or would like more information.
+Disabled Student Program & Services (DSP&S) are provided for any enrolled student who has a verified disability that creates an educational limitation that prevents the student from fully benefiting from classes without additional support services or instruction.
+Please let the instructor know if you require any support services or would like more information about DSP&S.